Prevention Clinical Trials for Non-Small Cell Lung Cancer

 Nivolumab in Preventing Lung Cancer in High Risk Current and Former Smokers with or without a History of Lung Cancer

 This phase II trial studies how well nivolumab works in preventing lung cancer in participants who are high risk current and former smokers with or without a history of lung cancer.
-Monoclonal antibodies, such as nivolumab, may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.